 Reasons for your LLP choosing to have a SAIL – or changing it: if you only have a registered address, and it’s also your place of trading, then an inspection could disturb both your customers and staff.
 Your SAIL address does have to be in the same part of the UK as your registered location.
 Therefore, should your business move from Birmingham to Glasgow, your SAIL would need to move to Scotland.

 The simplest way to register or change your SAIL (or registered office address): there is a one-word solution if you want to undertake either of these activities.
 Coddan.
 Their vastly-experienced team can quickly handle the legal process for you.
-This includes preparing the special resolution calling for an EGM of your LLP members to agree, and then minute, this decision.
+This includes preparing the special resolution calling for an EGM of your members to agree, and then minute, this decision.

 Wherever the new address is, a facility for document inspection must be included.
 The name of the LLP must also be publicly visible on external signage.
 As well as assisting with the process, Coddan can provide actual use of prestigious physical locations – such as Baker Street in London, or elsewhere in the UK.
 The necessary documentation can then be produced at these locations whenever demanded, and your LLP will be named on a wall plaque, to meet the previously-mentioned requirements.